radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 kubectl get volumeattachment | grep <pvc-name>
 ```

-A stale attachment clears automatically a few minutes after the old node is gone.
+Wait for Kubernetes to clear the stale attachment after the previous node is gone.
 Do not delete it manually.

 ### Import fails with an out-of-memory message